Cong just like elephant, has one teeth to show off, other to chew: Nadda | Politics

 ''Like a tusker, the Congress has two sets of teeth -- one to show off and another to chew.
 It says something and always does the opposite...
 It is dividing the society,'' the senior BJP leader said.

+''She plucked tea leaves then.
+But as far as I know, tea leaves are plucked only after April.
+Then, why was this photo shoot?
+The Congress is cheating people,'' he said.

+The Congress had recently assured tea garden workers that it will hike their daily wages to Rs 365 from the existing Rs 117 ''within six hours of forming the government''.

-Repeatedly attacking the Congress, he said the opposition party ''means darkness'', while the BJP stands for development.
+Repeatedly attacking the Congress, Nadda said the opposition party ''means darkness'', while the BJP stands for development.

 ''If you need darkness, then go with the Congress.
 But if you need development, hold the hands of Prime Minister Narendra Modi,'' Nadda said at the rally.